sarvesh12k26/American-Sign-Language-to-Text/README.md

 * [Priya Dhadda](https://github.com/pridhadda)
 * [Aayush Jain](https://github.com/AayushJain31)

-#### Credit to EvilPort2 as his repository helped us initially on how we could about the project.
+#### Credit to EvilPort2 as his repository helped us initially on how we could go about the project.